 I was really hoping to hear Whiplash this evening but it wasn’t meant to be.
 I know it is hard to fit in all their music in a 40-50 minute set, especially when most Metallica songs clock in above the 6 minute mark.
 Maybe next time… Unfortunately, I tend to be more of a deep-catalog music fan and would be so happy if I never heard songs like Enter Sandman, One, Fade to Black and even Master of Puppets live ever again but that is just the music snob in me and I realize that the masses do want to hear those songs.

-Hmmm, you know what? it’s my blog and I can do as I please here so this is my chance to write out what MY ideal Metallica setlist would consist of – in order!
+Hmmm, you know what? it’s my blog and I can do as I please here so this is my chance to contact Action Solar and write out what MY ideal Metallica setlist would consist of – in order!
 Here we go…

 - The Frayed Ends of Sanity (with an extended Charlie & the Chocolate Factory intro)